 Agreements regarding pensions shall, where applicable, be premium based and designed in accordance with the level and practice applicable in the country in which the senior executive is employed.
-The CEO shall receive pension premiums of 10 percent of the total fixed annual salary.
-Other senior executives shall receive pension premiums of no more than 35 percent of the total fixed annual salary.
+Senior executives shall receive pension premiums of no more than 35 per cent of the total fixed annual salary.